ghostmanxyz/cobaltxyz/README.md

 # Hi there, I'm Simone (cobaltxyz)👋

-## Gov Cloud Architect & Cybersecurity Specialist | Certified in AWS, IBM, Microsoft, Google | 10+ Years in Cloud Engineering and Security
+## Gov Cloud Security Architect | Certified in AWS, IBM, Microsoft, Google | 10+ Years in Cloud Engineering and Security

 I am the Founder of [Intarmour.com](https://intarmour.com), a company dedicated to advancing the field of cybersecurity through in-depth research and cutting-edge DevSecOps solutions.
 Leveraging my dynamic background as a reformed black hat hacker, I offer unparalleled insights into the intricacies of cybersecurity threats and defense mechanisms.
 My expertise extends through all layers of DevSecOps and cloud security, where I employ a strategic, security-first approach to infrastructure and software development life cycles.

-As a freelance contractor and virtual Chief Information Security Officer (vCISO), I specialize in helping organizations build robust, resilient security architectures and seamlessly integrate advanced security protocols into their DevOps practices.
-This dual focus not only enhances defense mechanisms but also ensures that security is a cornerstone of development, operations, and automation strategies.

 ---